-Person-centered plans – Provide a detailed description of individual’s support requirements, including the overall management of their medical and living needs.
-A person’s medication, appointments and benefits will be incorporated.
+Person-centered plans – Provide a detailed description of individual’s support requirements.
+A person’s medication, appointments, risks and benefits will be incorporated.

 Other information is related to a person’s well-being; including key life events, interests and interpersonal needs.
 Where possible, these documents are created and updated, in partnership with the service user and their family.